For congregations that want to leave The United Methodist Church, a breakup also could get very expensive.

-The disaffiliation plan in effect suspends the denomination’s centuries-old U.S. trust clause under limited conditions.
-That means for the first time in its history, the denomination has set procedures for U.S. congregations to withdraw from the denomination and take their buildings with them.
+The disaffiliation plan in effect is a way to release the denomination’s centuries-old U.S. trust clause under limited conditions.
+For the first time in its history, the denomination has set procedures for U.S. congregations to withdraw from the denomination and take their buildings and other assets with them.

 Before a departure, those congregations could be on the hook for anywhere from tens of thousands to more than a million dollars.

 Annual conferences — church regional bodies — have the final word on what their churches owe.
 As U.S. annual conferences meet this year, some already are reckoning with how to calculate those costs.

 “This is a new day with the new legislation,” said Wilson Hayman, outgoing president of the United Methodist Church Conference Chancellors Association — comprising conference attorneys.

 Hayman is the chancellor for the North Carolina Conference.
 Previously, he said, his conference would close a church and sell its property if a congregation lost too many members to be viable.

 The new rules change the dynamic, but conferences still need to account for the financial impact of a church’s departure.

 For an exiting church, the biggest cost will likely come from what their conference determines is a fair share of unfunded clergy pension liability — that is, what conferences will owe retirees.

 A church’s pension contribution not only supports the church’s current pastor but those who previously served the congregation, said Andrew Hendren, general counsel for Wespath Benefits and Investments.

 Wespath manages investments for pensions and other retirement-plan assets on behalf of conferences.
 Conferences are pension plan sponsors and legally responsible for paying benefits.